3M Arena at Mariucci: Features

 In September 2020, the arena was again renovated by Gopher Athletics.
 The renovation spanned 11,000 square feet and included a new training center, a new 'M' Club alumni room and a remodeled office suite.

+Ice surface reduction and renovation finally began with removal of the concrete arena rink base shortly after the March 18, 2023, Big Ten championship game.

+The Minnesota FFA Association hold General Sessions during the Minnesota FFA State Convention at the arena.